Update at 5pm Tuesday 4/3/25 - We are fully subscribed for the 2025 Festival and ‘Sign Up’ is now closed.

 There are several options for accommodation in North Ronaldsay, from camping to self-catering, a list of which can be found here: accommodation.

-Bird Observatory (South End), and our evenings activities usually take place there, or at the Community Centre.
+Most of our volunteers stay at the Bird Observatory (South End), and our evenings activities usually take place there, or at the Community Centre.

 For those choosing to stay at the Bird Observatory (Guest House, Hostel and Camping) they have kindly blocked out the festival week for volunteer use.

-make sure to mention that you are coming for the festival when you email or phone (+44 01857 633 200) to book.
+Important note: The Bird Obs is reserving accommodation for our volunteers so please make sure to mention that you are coming for the festival when you email or phone (+44 01857 633 200) to book.

 Volunteer transport